marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 ```

-The SRK hash generated earlier can be fused as follows (WARNING: this is just
+The SRK hash generated earlier can be fused as follows (*note*: mind the warning on dummy value):

-an example, your hash will differ and should be used in the following commands
+> :warning: the `aabbccdd..eeffaabb` value is just an an example, your hash will
-instead):
+> differ and should replace the dummy value in the following commands.

 ```
-# write fuse
+# write fuse (*replace dummy value with your own hash*)
 crucible -m IMX6UL -r 1 -b 16 -e little blow SRK_HASH aabbccddeeffaabbccddeeffaabbccddeeffaabbccddeeffaabbccddeeffaabb

 # verify fuse